Support Us!

 • Support

-About Way Coffee Company
+Meet Way Coffee Co

-Independent Programming
+Independent Programs

-Independent Programming
+Independent Programs

 This program is for students aged 15-25 who are leaving high school and do not qualify for services like the Transition Center.
 Participants work a few shifts weekly for about 12 weeks while completing coursework and evaluating their goals to prepare for employment.

-Independent Programming
+Independent Programs

 WCC currently works with local high schools to provide off-campus classes and co-op experiences for students.
 There is also a coffee trailer that sets up on campus at local districts, where students get employment experience just a few steps away from their next class!